 Our matinees are each approximately one hour in length.
 It will be noted if a performance length varies from this.

 If my group requires handicap accessible seating, what do I do?

 On the reservation request form, you will be asked, “Do you have any special requests or special needs in terms of seating?”.
 If you have guests requiring handicap or wheelchair accessible seating, please respond to that question with specifics on how many patrons and any unique circumstances.
-Christine Layne, our Director of Education and Programs, will reach out to coordinate seating and bus parking should you have such a need.
+Audra Dement, our Community Engagement Coordinator, will reach out to coordinate seating and bus parking should you have such a need.
 The Sandler Center is equipped with accessible seating at various locations throughout the performance hall.

 For transportation planning, when do we need to arrive?